civts/advanced-programming/README.md

 The market goes in **seasons**.
 More specifically, each good changes accordingly to its season, independently from the others.
 A season can last from 20 to 365 days.
 At the start of the season, the market decides a target price, which can be

+## Market keeps

+Good is standardized and has kind and quantity `goods`: a hashmap of the goods it has (stored as association GoodKind->Good `locked_goods`: same as `goods`, but keeps as quantity the locked quantity -> Need to update `locked_goods` every day!